News and Updates

 - CMS proposes new Medicare incentive payment system: Psychologists treating Medicare patients will need to follow new reporting process.

-- PQRS ending in December 2016: Centers for Medicare and Medicaid (CMS) transitioning to the new Merit-Based Incentive Payment System (MIPS).
+- PQRS ending in December 2016: CMS transitioning to the new Merit-Based Incentive Payment System (MIPS).

 - 2016 Medicare fee schedule final rule: Highlights for psychologists: Information on the impact on reimbursement, PQRS reporting and other aspects of the rule.